fluteds/CSS/Discord/readme.md

 Styles sections of Discord e.g. Mentions etc.

+Addons can be put into the Custom CSS feature or placed into your theme folder to add them to your theme page.

 ### Rainbow Mentions

 Makes the mention highlight colour slowly change to different colours.